-If you have made a mistake or been wrongly accused of a theft crime, you will need assistance from an experienced criminal defense attorney in Riverside.
+If you have made a mistake or been wrongly accused of a theft crime, you will need assistance from an experienced defense lawyer in Riverside.

 Although some people may not view theft (particularly shoplifting and petty theft) as serious crimes, a conviction can have lasting effects.
 It may stay on your permanent record for life.
 It can limit employment opportunities, because there may be trust issues with a person who was convicted of theft.
 It may also affect the private lives of accused individuals.

 At the Law Offices of Graham Donath, APC, serving Riverside County, we have seen many different theft cases come through our doors.
 From misleading evidence to unknowing possession of stolen goods, our Riverside theft lawyers know the defense strategies that will work best for each of our clients.
 Theft and grand theft accusations do not have to keep you from living your life or finding gainful employment in the future.
 Let us help you protect your rights against theft charges.

 Taking property that is not yours without asking and without the intent to return it is considered theft.
 Petty theft is the most common type of theft and includes property valued under $950.